x1unix/docker-go-mingw/README.md

 > [!TIP]
 > Please take a look at [examples](example/) before starting to work.

+### Using on CI/CD

+Examples for GitLab CI and GitHub Actions are available [here](https://github.com/x1unix/docker-go-mingw/blob/master/example/ci)

 ### Building Go applications inside container

 Mount directory with app source and build it: